DaleOrders/AWS-Study-Notes/README.md

 #### 1.3.9.2.
 CloudTrail Exam PowerUp

-- It is enabled by default for 90 days without S3
+- It is enabled by default for 90 days without configuartion.
-- Trails are how you configure S3 and CWLogs
+- It can be configured to store data indefinitely in S3 or CloudWatch Logs.
 - Management events are only saved by default
 - IAM, STS, CloudFront are Global Service events and log to `us-east-1`
   - Trail must be enabled to do this